-Reduction of costs is a necessary but short term approach to improving performance of your Supply Chains.
-But to gain recognition of value to the enterprise requires financial measures that boards of director and CEOs recognise.
+Reduction of costs is a necessary but short-term approach to performance of Supply Chains.
+To gain recognition of value that supply chains have to the enterprise requires financial measures that boards of director and CEOs can recognise.

-The eBook shows how these metrics become part of a comprehensive portfolio of measures which define the value of Supply Chains.
-Use the proposal in your organisation and in business courses to test the approach and to start changes and improvements to the measurement of performance for your Core Supply Chains.
+Use this eBook in your organisation and in business courses to test the approach and so start improvements to the measurement of performance for your Core Supply Chains.

 Scope of Supply Chains